fingon/lixie/README.md

 # Log filtering - high level idea

 Most of the modern logs are, to put it bluntly, spam.
 Typical SIEM approaches rely on matching specific log rules of interest, and ignoring the rest.
-However, this leaves the 'unknown unknown' problem on the table, as if you don't have rule for it, you are not aware of it happening either.
+However, this leaves the 'unknown unknown' problem on the table, as if you do not have a rule for it, you are not aware of it happening either (and how often it happens).

 Lixie's approach is inverse - everything is worth looking at, at least once.
 Lixie provides a way of cultivating ruleset about which lines are